Textile industry in India: market overview, growth and investment opportunities

 The Indian textile industry produces a wide range of fibres and yarns, from natural fibres such as cotton, jute, silk and wool to synthetic fibres such as polyester, viscose, nylon and acrylic.

-India is the world’s second-largest producer of silk, accounting for 95 per cent of all hand-woven fabrics.
+India is the world’s second-largest producer of silk, accounting for 95% of all hand-woven fabrics.
 India also has the second largest market share in yarn after China.

 Because the textile industry has close links with agriculture, it employs 6 million farmers in cotton farming and another 40-50 million workers in related sectors.
 This makes India a major player in global cotton production.

-To attract private capital and employ more people, the government has introduced several schemes such as the Integrated Textile Parks Scheme (SITP), the Technology Enhancement Fund Scheme (TUFS) and the Mega Integrated Textile Region and Apparel (MITRA) Park Scheme.
+To attract private capital and employ more people, the government has introduced several schemes such as:

-- The domestic textile and garment industry contributes 2.3 per cent to India’s GDP, 13 per cent to industrial production and 12 per cent to the country’s export earnings.
+- The domestic textile and garment industry contributes 2.3% to India’s GDP, 13% to industrial production and 12% to the country’s export earnings.

 - The Indian textile industry employs about 45 million people, including 3.5 million handloom weavers across the country.